 I have a confession.
 I never had blackberries before I made this blackberry crumble ice cream.
 My dad is the biggest fan of blackberries.
-I grew up hearing his warm childhood stories of berry and fruit picking from his grandmother’s backyard trees that were later turned into incredible pies and cobblers.
+I grew up hearing his warm childhood stories of berry and fruit picking from his grandmother’s backyard trees that were later turned into incredible blackberry pies and blackberry cobblers.
+Learn more about these fantastic stories in my cookbook.

 Therefore, I felt I needed to be eased into that challenge that I will take on one day.
 I thought my first trial with blackberries should be with a blackberry ice cream recipe just because I love ice cream.
 This blackberry crumble ice cream recipe made me fall in love with blackberries.
 By adding the lovely crumble to the recipe, it reminded me a bit of a cobbler.